[Three.js] Scene, Renderer, Camera

 Renderer

-The Renderer is responsible for taking the information from the Scene and Camera and converting it into an image that we can actually see on the screen.
-For example, think of it as the process of developing and processing the original film shot during the movie production process into a movie that the audience will actually see.
+The Renderer takes information from the Scene and Camera and converts it into an image that we can actually see on the screen.
+For example, think of it as the process of developing and processing the original film from a movie production into a movie that actual audiences can watch.

 const canvas = document.getElementById('canvas') as HTMLCanvasElement